Battle of Quang Duc: Battle

-While skirmishing took place around Bu Prang, Dak Song, and Kien Duc, General Toàn continued to send forces to Quang Duc.
+While skirmishing took place around Bu Prang, Dak Song, and Kien Duc, Toàn continued to send forces to Quang Duc.
 The 21st Ranger Group and the 44th and 45th Infantry Regiments of the 23rd Division began their deployments.
 In the highlands, the 22nd Division pulled back from western Pleiku in order to assume the defense of Kontum, vacated by the departing 23rd Division.
 On 28 November the 44th Infantry Regiment with a battalion of Rangers, attacked into Dak Song, forcing the withdrawal of the reinforced PAVN 271st Regiment, which pulled back toward Duc An, leaving blocking elements on Route 8B.

 On 4 December the 205th Regiment, reinforced with the 429th Sappers and supported by tanks and the 208th Artillery Regiment, attacked the Kien Duc road junction, wounding the regimental commander and forcing the elements of the 53rd Infantry to withdraw 6 km east to Nhon Co airfield.
 Casualties were moderately heavy on both sides; the 53rd lost 40 killed, 40 wounded, and 80 missing.
 The 205th quickly began to replace some of its losses; about 100 fresh troops, recently arrived from North Vietnam, joined the regiment at Kien Duc on 8 December.